-Inter Milan v Bologna
+Dzeko scores twice as Inter hit six

 Substitution

 Substitution, Inter Milan.
-Edin Dzeko replaces Joaquín Correa because of an injury.

-Offside, Inter Milan.
-Stefan de Vrij tries a through ball, but Federico Dimarco is caught offside.

-Lorenzo De Silvestri (Bologna) is shown the yellow card for a bad foul.
+Roberto Gagliardini replaces Marcelo Brozovic.